15 Things Broke People Always Seem to Waste Money On

 Nights Out

-Bar tabs, club covers, impulse Ubers home, they all feel small until the statement arrives.
-Nights out become a black hole for broken wallets.
-People will drop $100 on drinks and complain about gas prices the next day.
+Bars, clubs, Ubers home, they feel small in the moment but turn into a black hole on your bank statement.
+Broke people can drop $100 in one night and complain about gas prices the next day.

-It’s not about being antisocial, it’s about not letting fun become financial sabotage.
-A packed social calendar doesn’t make up for an empty account.
-Real friends don’t care if you skip the club.
+Real friends won’t care if you skip the club.
 They’ll still be there when you’re stacking cash instead of splitting shots.

 Gym Memberships

-Broke people love the idea of self-improvement but rarely calculate the cost.
-Walking outside is free.
-Push-ups don’t need a key fob.
-If that membership isn’t being used, it’s not fitness, it’s financial deadweight.
-Get active, sure.
-But get smart first.
+Broke people love the idea of self-improvement but forget the cost.
+Push-ups and running outside are free.
+If that membership card isn’t swiping, it’s not a lifestyle investment, it’s financial deadweight.

 Stop Buying Your Own Brokenness